MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 ### How soon does a change to the IP address list take effect?

-Changes to the list of allowed IP addresses or ranges typically take effect in about five minutes.
+Changes to the list of allowed IP addresses or ranges typically take effect in about 5-10 minutes.

 ### Does this feature work in real time?

 IP firewall protection works in real time.
-Since the feature works at the network layer, it evaluates the request even before the authentication flow begins.
+Since the feature works at the network layer, it evaluates the request after the authentication request is completed.

 ### Is this feature enabled by default in all environments?

 The IP firewall isn't enabled by default.
-The Power Platform administrator needs to enable it in relevant environments.
+The Power Platform administrator needs to enable it for Managed Environments.

 ### What is audit-only mode?